 An education at a commercial truck driving school can be a great investment to put you on the track of a high-paying and fast-growing career.
 Their relatively low price tags (compared to other education) and short timeframes make them a good option if you’re looking for a quick career change into a field with consistent salary growth.

 Although these programs are comparatively affordable — generally under $8,000 — they still often require a significant payment up-front.
-So, here are a few options for how to pay for truck driving school!
+So, here are a few options if you can’t afford truck driving school!

 Workforce Innovation and Opportunity Act